 Over the next two years, you delve deeper into the theoretical aspects of sport.
 We will equip you with a depth and breadth of knowledge, understanding and skills relating to scientific, socio-cultural and practical aspects of PE, and teach you how to use data to analyse physical activity.

 At the end of the course, you will be able to put this theory into practice by your practical assessment in a sport that you regularly compete in.

 A GCSE grade 5 in English Language, grade 5 in Maths, and grade 66 in Science.

-Students will be formally assessed by an end of course exam in their second year.
-This will represent 70% of their overall mark.
-Additionally, students will be assessed in one practical sport which represents 30% of their overall mark.
+You will be formally assessed by an end of course exam in your second year.
+This will represent 70% of your overall mark.
+Additionally, you will be assessed in one practical sport which represents 30% of your overall mark.

 You shall achieve an A Level in PE at the end of your two years.

 Sport is a massive growth industry and this course can provide a pathway to a wide range of sport and non-sport based careers.
 Common progression routes into university include PE teaching, sports science/studies/development or coaching, leisure management and physiotherapy.